kbembedded/msemu/README.md

 ### History
 This work was originally pioneered by and would not have existed without the effort put in by [Fyberoptic](http://www.fybertech.net/mailstation).
 A huge thanks to Fyberoptic for letting development of this continue nearly a decade after it was originally started.
 The first major public release of `msemu`, marked rev 0.1a, was dated 2010/01/05.
 Original work unlicensed, licensed with permission.
+Splashscreen font by [codeman38](http://www.zone38.net/).